-Until sold, the Eurobonds are being measured on the same basis as Loans, bills discounted and other receivables, while the preference shares are being measured on the same basis as Available-for-sale investments.
+Until sold, the Eurobonds are being measured on the same basis as Loans, bills discounted and other receivables, while the preference shares are being measured on

 (2) Impairments were recognised on Assets held for sale of \$75 million during the year ended 30 June 2009 (30 June 2008: nil).
 These impairments are included in Funds management and investment contract income-other for the Group and net gain/(loss) on Other non-trading instruments for the Bank.